Developer Guide

 - Prerequisites: You don’t have any classes.
 If you have any, you can remove them using the

-. - If you already have a student, you can skip this step.
+deleteclass INDEXcommand or runclear. - If you already have a student, you can skip this step.

-Add a student to TimesTable:add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25
+Add a student to TimesTable:add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25 - Add the student to non-existing class:

 addtoclass 1 1

-Expected:The class index provided is invalid
+Expected:The class index provided is invalidmessage shown

 - Prerequisites: You don’t have any classes.
 If you have any, you can remove them using the